iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nestrov Estimating Sequence of Proximal Gradient.md

 $$

-For simplicity, people choose the equality case in the literature. and for the other one it has
+For simplicity, people choose the equality case in the literature.
+For the other one it has

 $$
 \begin{aligned}